laudcharlesochei/aws-course-lab-manual/lab-08/README.md

 ---

 > *This lab provides a practical foundation for modern cloud-native development using direct code transfer and structured microservices preparation.*

-nt. - **Production Deployment:** Prepare deployment to a service like AWS ECS.